Pacto de sangre (Mexican TV series)

 Pacto de sangre is a Mexican streaming television series produced by BTF Media for TelevisaUnivision.
 It is based on the 2018 Chilean telenovela of the same name, created by Pablo Ávila and Felipe Montero.
 It stars Alejandro Nones, Bárbara de Regil, Luis Ernesto Franco, Marco de la O and Flavio Medina.
 The series premiered on Vix on 10 November 2023.
+The second season premiered on 14 November 2025.

 Plot

 A group of friends attend a bachelor party; however, the party gets out of control and a stripper dies under suspicious circumstances.
 The friends hide the body of the woman who apparently drowned and from then on, their lives change forever, leaving them feeling guilty and fearful of losing the life they built.